 The One-Day P&T Competition was designed to serve as a teaching tool and help bridge some of the learning gaps that may exist with the local P&T competition.
-The competition is meant to encourage student participation in the local competition and further develop the skills necessary for the P&T competition.
+The competition is meant to encourage students to participate in their respective local competitions and further develop the skills necessary for the national P&T competition.
 This competition is not meant to replace the local competition, nor should it serve as a deciding factor in determining a winning entry for the national competition.
 The competition is simply meant to help expose students to the necessary pharmacoeconomic and clinical knowledge needed for the local competition.

-When reading through this document, keep in mind that it is meant to serve as a tool to help guide the development of the One-Day P&T Competition at your student chapter.
+When reading through this document, keep in mind that it is meant to serve as a tool to help guide the development of the One-Day P&T Competition at your respective student chapter.
 The structure and format of the competition can be altered to fit the needs of your school and the experience you would like your members to gain.